Top 20 Natural Ingredients for Acne

 Bakuchiol is a chemical compound extracted directly from the Babchi seed using a technical process called monomolecular extraction.
-Clinical studies have shown comparable effects for both acne and anti-aging purposes.
+When compared to retinol, multiple clinical studies have shown comparable effects for both acne and anti-aging purposes.
 This means Bakuchiol users should expect a reduction in the appearance of blemishes, fine lines, wrinkles, brown spots, and hyperpigmentation.
 It can be used in the form of a bakuchiol serum or face oil and is a must-try for anyone looking for active, natural remedies for acne.

 Check out our comprehensive Bakuchiol guide with everything you need to know about this natural, anti-acne active ingredient.

 There are many types of clay used in natural skincare.
 The two most common are kaolin and bentonite.
 Clays are used in many cleansers and masks.
 The main effect of clay is to remove excess oil from your pores and face.